Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

-To treat this newborn angst, the gods met and decided to give the siblings jobs — probably just to stop them from getting bored and turning into delinquents.
+To treat this newborn angst, the norse gods and goddesses met and decided to give the siblings jobs — probably just to stop them from getting bored and turning into delinquents.
 The gods went all out.
 They created time, years, and lunar phases to stick the two to work.

 Mani was gifted with a horse-drawn chariot to drive through the sky, and the phases of the Moon likely changed, depending on where he was in his journey.
 A fiery object in the sky that was intelligently operated — probably easy to mistake as a UFO.